OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>Should the <strong class="request">WRITE PROPERTY</strong> message be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> message instead.</p>
+<p>Should the <strong class="request">WRITE PROPERTY</strong> frame be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> frame instead.</p>

 ### Subscribe to properties

-<p>A client can subscribe to a property for changes by sending the <strong class="request">SUBSCRIBE PROPERTY</strong> message.</p>
+<p>A client can subscribe to a property for changes by sending the <strong class="request">SUBSCRIBE PROPERTY</strong> frame.</p>

 <div class="bt-api-doc request">
     <button class="accordion-toggle">SUBSCRIBE PROPERTY</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>SUBSCRIBE PROPERTY</strong> message is send to a gateway to subscribe to a property and receive indications whenever the property has changed.
+            The <strong>SUBSCRIBE PROPERTY</strong> frame is send to a gateway to subscribe to a property and receive indications whenever the property has changed.
 The property is identified by the <strong>id</strong> header.
         </p>
         <h6>parameters</h6>